-Students, faculty, and other interested parties having complaints regarding the overall policies of Academy College should bring their complaints to the attention of the Campus Director.
+Students, faculty, and other interested parties having complaints regarding the overall policies of Academy College should bring their complaints to the attention of the Education Department.
 These complaints could include but are not limited to the following:

 - Education Activities

 - Admissions

 - Equipment

 - Student Financial Aid

 - Student Services

 - Grade Appeals

-- If it believed that the complaints have not been satisfied, students, faculty and other interested parties may contact:
+If it is believed that the complaints have not been satisfied, students, faculty and other interested parties may contact:

-Research and Program Services Office of Higher Education 1450 Energy Park, Suite 350 St. Paul, MN, 55108 651.642.0533 and/or Accrediting Council for Independent Colleges and Schools
+Research and Program Services Office of Higher Education 1450 Energy Park, Suite 350 St. Paul, MN, 55108 651.642.0533